walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 file.
 Request `x5c` chains are never automatically trusted.

-The **WeBuild ITB live wallet cases** workflow runs the 15 unattended cases on pushes to the two WAL-1423 investigation branches.
-It remains strict on the wallet-runner branch; the separate diagnostic branch labels its conditional results.
+The **WeBuild ITB live wallet cases** workflow runs the 15 unattended cases on pushes to the WAL-1423 runner branch.
 Runs share one concurrency group so their tenant sessions do not overlap.
 The six payment cases remain local, operator-assisted coverage; CI success means 15/15 selected cases, not 21/21.
 The offline profile checks remain a separate PR check.